ucsb-cs148/w25/_lab/lab03.md

 ## Demo of your production app

-Your demo should be from your production app (e.g. `prod` on Heroku), not from a version deployed on `localhost`.
+Your demo should be from your production app (e.g. `prod` on a hosting platform), not from a version deployed on `localhost`.
+Mobile Apps should ideally be demoed from a screen-cast/shared mobile device, but in a pinch, an emulator demo will do as well.

-Students in the class, as well as Instructors/TAs/LAs should be able to visit your production link and try out the app after watching your video.
+Students in the class, as well as Instructors/TAs/LAs should ideally be able to visit your production link (or apk, ipa) and try out the app after watching your video.

 So, make every effort to have your production version ready to go with a stable MVP for the deadline lab section.